OBS Mode

 Waypoint Activation: Once the NDB frequency is active, navigate directly to the EGTC waypoint using the G1000's direct-to function.
 This establishes your initial reference point for the approach.

-Outbound Course Establishment: Upon reaching the NDB, maintain your initial approach altitude (typically 2500 feet) and activate the OBS function.
-Rotate the course selector to establish the outbound course (219 degrees from EGTC).
-This configuration allows you to treat the GPS fix like a VOR radial, providing familiar navigation cues.
+Outbound Course Establishment: Upon reaching the NDB, maintain your initial approach altitude (typically 2500 feet) and activate OBS mode.
+Rotate the course selector to the outbound course (219 degrees from EGTC).
+This configuration lets you treat the GPS fix like a VOR radial and provides familiar course deviation cues for the outbound segment.

 Phase 2: Outbound Segment

-Tracking Outbound: Monitor both your bearing pointer (ADF needle) and the GPS distance readout.
-Fly outbound on the selected course until reaching the designated distance—typically 9 nautical miles DME from EGTC for the Cranfield approach.
+Tracking Outbound: Monitor both the bearing pointer (ADF needle) and the GPS distance readout.
+Fly outbound on the selected course until reaching the designated distance — typically 9 nautical miles DME from EGTC for the Cranfield approach.

 | Phase | Distance from EGTC | Altitude | Course | Action Required |